 That’s why we at FounderCatalyst are embracing the new world of Agile Funding and are launching a new feature to help start-ups take advantage of this new approach to fundraising.
 In this article we explore how and why the funding world is changing, and how we can help you make the most of it.

 Traditional funding rounds take place every 12-18 months, and the preparation can be both time and cost intensive, distracting founders from delivering their vision for anything from 3-6 months.
 The process involves finding, securing and coordinating investors, negotiating deal terms, and (finally) getting everyone to sign the documents.
-But crucially, it also means having an accurate idea of exactly how much you’ll need to get from round to round to ensure you have enough money hit every milestone in between.
+But crucially, it also means having an accurate idea of exactly how much you’ll need to get from round to round to ensure you have enough money to hit every milestone in between.

 This increasingly out of date approach creates a few problems, not least that one day could be feast, but very easily the next could be famine.
 While, of course, you could potentially do a second round, this creates lots of paperwork: pre-emption process, shareholder resolutions and possibly consents.
 Lots of paperwork + herding cats = delays to a funding round, ‘investor attrition’ and sometimes even the collapse of the round.
 The result of which, for some, could mean running out of cash entirely before they raise again, leaving them at the end of the road.